 Providing a comprehensive analysis of responses and candidates’ expressions, tone, and body language.

-While the AI tool is usually pre-fed with information about the role, desired skill set, and more, this type of interview occurs without human intervention.
+While the AI tool is usually pre-fed with information about the role, desired skill set, and more, this type of interview occurs without human intervention – although the scores are reviewed by whoever is deciding which candidates to proceed with.

 AI can help save you a ton of time and effort.
 However, it can also compromise the quality of your hires and land you in legal trouble.
 Here are some of the problems you could face with AI interviews:

-In addition, some AI tools aren’t trained to process and interpret diverse accents.
+Some AI tools aren’t trained to process and interpret diverse accents.
 While voice technology tools such as AI notetakers and virtual assistants have made many people’s lives easier, they can be frustrating and unresponsive for speakers with non-standard accents, such as Cockney or African-American vernacular.
-According to one blog post, many YouTube parody videos demonstrate this.
-One Reddit user who hosted interviews on Microsoft Teams and used their native transcription function found that the tool wasn’t great at understanding Australian accents.

 The Society for Human Resource Management (SHRM) published an article about the inaccuracies of AI facial analysis tools, using the well-known video interview software HireVue as an example.